 Looping statements are used to execute a block of code repeatedly, either for a specific number of times or until a condition is met.

-- A loop continues to execute as long as its condition remains true.
+Thank you for reading this post, don't forget to subscribe!- A loop continues to execute as long as its condition remains true.

 - Loops help in situations where repetitive tasks are required.